valpackett/sweetroll/README.md

 When it's done, it says where it put the binary (something like `.stack-work/install/your-platform/some/versions/.../bin`).

+(NOTE: to get a smaller resulting binary, [enable split-objs globally in stack](https://github.com/commercialhaskell/stack/issues/1284#issuecomment-196639511), remove snapshots once and rebuild.
+And by smaller I do mean SMALLER.
+About 22M instead of 56M.)

 ### Running on a server

 Copy the binary to the server (using `scp`, usually).